benpigchu/pikaserver.prototype/README.md

 	"staticRangeRejection":[
 		"/nothing"
-	],//any file under the path will mark as 404 "httpApps":[
+	],//any file under the path will mark as 404 "staticLinking":[
+		{"from":"/from","to":"/home/benpigchu/to"}
+	],//similiar to the staticRedirection, but the to file is local path "httpApps":[
 		{
 			"name":"example",//name of the plugin, will be shown in log